Administrators must make sure they perform the tasks described in Enabling messaging, in addition to any tasks described in this article.

-If you have integrated your Zendesk Chat and Zendesk Sell accounts, this integration will no longer work when you enable Zendesk messaging.
+If you have integrated your Zendesk Chat and Zendesk Sell accounts, this integration will no longer work when you migrate to messaging.
 Agents can, however, continue to create leads in Sell from the Support interface, which will include the ticket with the messsaging transcript.
 See Creating a lead in Sell from Zendesk Support for more information.

 Real-time APIs and Incremental APIs are not available for messaging conversations.

 NoUse List Ticket API to retrieve tickets created from Messaging